-One of the things I love the most about photography is that it’s more than just a visual art.
+Photography is that it’s more than just a visual art.
 It’s a time machine.
-Photographs capture unique moments in time and preserves them forever.
+It captures unique moments in time and preserves them forever.

-I have two restored vintage 35mm photos in my Vintage Arizona State University Series.
-The first is Grady Gammage Memorial Auditorium, which sits on the southwest corner of the campus.
+My Vintage Arizona State University Series includes two restored 35mm photos.
+The first is Grady Gammage Memorial Auditorium.
+This iconic building is located on the southwest corner of the campus.
 Gammage Auditorium was the last building designed by Frank Lloyd Wright.
-It had originally been designed to be an opera house in Baghdad, Iraq, but for whatever reason, was never built, so it became an iconic Arizona landmark.
-Construction began in 1962, and it was completed in 1964.
-My photo was taken in 1979, and the building is much the same.
+Originally designed a an opera house in Baghdad, Iraq that was never built, it became a famous Arizona landmark.
+Construction began in 1962, and the building was completed in 1964.
+I took my photo in 1979, and the building looks much the same today.

-The other photo was taken from the art building fourth floor balcony, circa 1979.
-This spot was my early morning before class hangout.
+The other photo is from the art building fourth floor balcony, circa 1979.
+It was my early morning before class hangout.
 I loved the view of the plaza between the art building and the old architecture building.
-Behind the old architecture building you can see other parts of the campus, including Sun Devil Stadium, which has changed considerably since then.
+Behind the old architecture building you can see other parts of the campus, including Sun Devil Stadium.
+It too has changed considerably since then.

-My college years were a wonderful time in my life, but if I had it to do over again, I would have gotten my degree in photography.
+My college years were a wonderful time in my life.
+However, if I had it to do over again, I would have gotten my degree in photography.